GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 - Find a product they want to purchase.
 - Click the "Add to Cart" button.
 - View the updated shopping cart with the added item.

-## Success Criteria

-To successfully complete this exercise, you should have:

-- **Identify at least 2 user journeys:** Written down 2 UJs in the format mentioned above for the **Movie Guru** app

-## Learning Resources

 **Compare your journeys to the examples below:**  See how your ideas align with the user journeys provided below.
 The examples below cover some common interactions, but there will be other ways users interact with the app.
 There is no perfect answer.